Respiration in Organisms Class 7

 Insects: Insects like cockroaches and grasshoppers have small openings called spiracles on the sides of their bodies.
 These spiracles are connected to tubes called tracheae.
 Insects respire through a system called tracheal respiration.
 Air enters the body through the spiracles and then diffuses into the cells via the tracheae, allowing for gas exchange.

 Aquatic organisms: Fish respire through gills.
-Gills are specialized respiratory organs that allow them to extract oxygen from water and release carbon dioxide.
+Gills are specialised respiratory organs that allow them to extract oxygen from water and release carbon dioxide.

 Reptiles, birds, and mammals: These animals respire through lungs located in their chest cavities, similar to humans.
 Lungs are highly efficient respiratory organs that enable the exchange of gases between the air and the bloodstream.